lantiga/react.hiccup/README.md

 **React 0% JSX, 100% hiccup**

-React.hiccup is a complete replacement for [React](http://facebook.github.io/react/) under the form of a [sweet.js](http://sweetjs.org) macro.

-Dig React but JSX feels funny?
+Dig [React](http://facebook.github.io/react/) but JSX feels weird?
 React.hiccup to the rescue!

+React.hiccup is a complete replacement for JSX in written using [sweet.js](http://sweetjs.org).
+React.hiccup uses a very clean, minimalistic notation - no HTML tags and no curly braces within HTML elements.

 ## Syntax